-strides [a list of ints.
-1-D of length 4.]
-The stride of the sliding window for each dimension of input.
-Must be in the same order as the dimension specified with format.
+strides [a list of ints.]
+The stride of the sliding window for each dimension of the input tensor.

 padding [a string from: "SAME", "VALID".]
 The type of padding algorithm to use.

 W_init [weights initializer] The initializer for initializing the weight matrix.